How to Apply

 Before submitting a Jane’s Travel and Research Grant, you should have gathered the following information:

 - The location, duration and reason for your project

 - Any previous training or experience you have that prepares you for the project

 - If needed, your language proficiency for the project.

 - A itemized budget must be included with your proposal, including sources for your cost estimates and a explanation of the reason for the different budget items. airfare, cost of food, lodging, transportation within the country, and so.
-In fall 2020, Jane’s Travel and Research grants will cover reasonable purchases of technology, memberships and admissions fees and cellphone data to aid online research.
+In 2020-2021, Jane’s Travel and Research grants will cover reasonable purchases of technology, memberships and admissions fees and cellphone data to aid online research.

 - Your Brandeis transcript (unofficial copy OK)

 - Finally, you should arrange for two recommendations from Brandeis professors who have taught you in a course.
 Both letters should comment on the feasibility of the proposed project as well as the applicant's ability to conduct the research.
 Letters sent directly to Mangok Bol by 5 pm on the proposal deadline.

 Jane’s Travel and Research Grant applications may be submitted via this form.

 Proposals involving research with human subjects (interviews, participant observation, etc.) require proof of clearance from the Human Research Protection Program (HRPP).
 The committee provides oversight and assurance that human subjects are protected from possible harm during the research.
 Approval may require several months, and students are therefore urged to work with faculty advisers to begin the process well before the submission of the travel grant proposal.
 Proposals still undergoing the review process may be submitted, with the understanding that the release of funds depends on final approval.